How to Get Your Songs On iTunes and Spotify for Free (2022)

 One of the best ways to get your songs on Spotify, iTunes, Amazon is to use a music distributor that can upload them to all of the big sites in one go.
 You don’t have to be signed to a record label to get your songs on the bigger music stores and streaming services online.

 This definitely has its benefits.
-You don’t have to be tied up in the nest of confusion and licence disputes that you can occur from being part of a record label.
-Also, if you are good at getting a large amount of streams for your music, you get to keep the vast majority of your royalties from it!f
+You don’t have to be tied up in the nest of confusion and license disputes that you can occur from being part of a record label.
+Also, if you are good at getting a large number of streams for your music, you get to keep the vast majority of your royalties from it!

 Some of these services do not require an upfront fee.
 Most platforms will take a small percentage of the money you make by selling and streaming your tunes, particularly if you are on a ‘free’ plan.
 On the other side, some platforms have membership rates that are so cheap that we can practically put them along with those that are free.